 Greater Wellington does not currently have a separate Māori constituency.
-It will consider the matter again when it undertakes its next representation review.

 3. How to make a submission

 Please note that the procedure for submissions concerning resource management consent applications varies slightly from that set out below.
 For the guidelines concerning resource management submissions, please see the Greater Wellington website (www.gw.govt.nz) or come into one of our offices.